Hugh Glass – 1783 – 1833

 Yr Obt Svt Hugh Glass “

-After regrouping at fort Kiowa, Glass and several others set out towards the Yellowstone river on a hunting party to catch small game for the expedition.
-After travelling many miles in the search of enough meat, the part were hunting in a forest when Glass disturbed a grizzly bear he didn’t notice until he was to close.
+After regrouping at Fort Kiowa, Glass, and several others set out towards the Yellowstone River on a hunting party to catch small game for the expedition.
+After traveling many miles in search of enough meat, the part was hunting in a forest when Glass disturbed a grizzly bear he didn’t notice until he was too close.
 The bear was with 2 cubs and immediately charged, grabbing glass with its claws and throwing him into the air.
 The bear pinned Glass to the floor while slashing at him with huge claws, but Glass decided he wasn’t going to go out so easily and started fighting back with his knife.

-After the other member of the party came over to help the group managed to kill the bear, but Glass was very badly hurt and no one thought he was going to make it.
-They carried him for 2 days on a make shift sled they made but since he was slowing them down so combined with them being convinced he was going to die anyway, the party decided to leave 2 people behind to wait for him to die so they could bury him.
+After the other members of the party came over to help, the group managed to kill the bear, but Glass was very badly hurt and no one thought he was going to make it.
+They carried him for 2 days on a makeshift sled they made but since he was slowing them down combined with them being convinced he was going to die anyway, the party decided to leave 2 people behind to wait for him to die so they could bury him.

-After the main group had left the 2 waiting for Glass to die and took his rifle, knife and anything else they could use and left.
-They later reported that they were attacked by Arikara Indians again and had to leave Glass who they claimed die shortly before.
+After the main group had left the 2 waited for Glass to die and took his rifle, knife, and anything else they could use, and left.
+They later reported that they were attacked by Arikara Indians again and had to leave Glass who they claimed died shortly before.

-At this point he had a broken leg and many deep cuts that had began to fester, including a very deep cut on his back that went down to the ribs.
+At this point, he had a broken leg and many deep cuts that had begun to fester, including a very deep cut on his back that went down to the ribs.
 He reset his leg the best he could by placing it against a log and snapping it back into place, wrapping it with some of the shreds from his clothing.

 He prevented his wounds from developing gangrene by letting maggots eat the dead flesh so it couldn’t rot, and luckily his companions had skinned the bear and draped the hide over him before they left as a funeral shroud.

-He walked and crawled for around 200 miles and using Thunder Butte, a lone hill in the middle of a huge flat plain as a landmark, managed to make his way to the Cheyenne river were he fashioned a crude raft.
+He walked and crawled for around 200 miles and using Thunder Butte, a lone hill in the middle of a huge flat plain as a landmark, managed to make his way to the Cheyenne River where he fashioned a crude raft.

-This is one of the best examples of “don’t give up” when your stuck in a survival situation, but as for this story luck also played a massive part.
-How he avoided infection is a wonder and he was also fortunate enough to not run into any more Indians or bears along route.
-His story has been made into various books and 2 feature films, with the most recent called “the Revenant2 being released in 2015.
+This is one of the best examples of “don’t give up” when you’re stuck in a survival situation, but as for this story luck also played a massive part.
+How he avoided infection is a wonder and he was also fortunate enough to not run into any more Indians or bears along the route.
+His story has been made into various books and 2 feature films, with the most recent called “the Revenant” being released in 2015.